vegaprotocol/specs/protocol/0040-ASSF-asset_framework.md

 This process start with an user submitting a new asset proposal to the vega network.
 This follows all the normal process for a new proposal (e.g: validation, vote, etc).
 After an asset has been approved and voted in, the proof of that action needs to be submitted to the appropriate asset bridge to whitelist the asset.
 There are many interfaces and protocols to manage cryptocurrencies and other digital assets, so each protocol and asset class that is supported by Vega has a bridge that manages the storage and distribution of deposited assets in a decentralised manner.
-Most of these rely on some form of multisignature security managed either by the protocol itself or via smart contracts.
+Most of these rely on some form of multi-signature security managed either by the protocol itself or via smart contracts.
 In order for the Vega network to hold value via asset bridges, assets must be added to Vega and that order must be propagated to the appropriate Vega bridge smart contract.
 To add a new asset to Vega, a market maker or other interested party will submit the a new asset proposal to the Vega API for a governance vote.